-NISSAN VEHICLE IMMOBILIZER SYSTEM (NVIS)
+NISSAN VEHICLE IMMOBILIZER SYSTEM

-The NISSAN Vehicle Immobilizer System (NVIS) will not allow the engine to start without the use of the registered NVIS key.
+The NISSAN Vehicle Immobilizer System will not allow the engine to start without the use of the registered key.

-If the engine fails to start using the registered NVIS key, it may be due to interference caused by another NVIS key, an automated toll road device or automated payment device on the key ring.
-Restart the engine using the following procedures:
+If the engine fails to start using a registered key (for example, when interference is caused by another registered key, an automated toll road device or automatic payment device on the key ring), restart the engine using the following procedures:

-- 1. Leave the ignition switch in the ON position for approximately 5 seconds. - Turn the ignition switch to the OFF or LOCK position and wait approximately 10 seconds. - 3.
-Repeat step 1 and 2 again. - Restart the engine while holding the device (which may have caused the interference) separate from the registered NVIS key.
+- 1. Leave the ignition switch in the ON position for approximately 5 seconds. - Turn the ignition switch to the OFF or LOCK position, and wait approximately 10 seconds. - 3.
+Repeat steps 1 and 2. - 4.
+Restart the engine while holding the device (which may have caused the interference) separate from the registered key.

-If this procedure allows the engine to start, NISSAN recommends placing the registered NVIS key on a separate key ring to avoid interference from other devices.
+If the no start condition re-occurs, NISSAN recommends placing the registered key on a separate key ring to avoid interference from other devices.